Cacti/plugin_thold/README.md

 * issue#225: Customize Thold Restore message

+* issue#304: Warn Cacti Administrator if the Thold Daemon is Down

 * issue#366: When a value is undefined, Thresholds are no longer triggering when minimum is zero

 * issue#372: Thold plugin execute a script each time device state changes? v2